Cheers to Sour Beers

 It’s gō-zuh, not goes.
 That’s what I learned.
 Very useful when speaking with beer nerds so I don’t feel stupid.
 The name of this style comes from Goslar, Germany and is characterized by the addition of salt, coriander and sometimes orange rind.
 The Postmark Brewing Gose gives you salinity and orange peel on the nose with a mild refreshing taste.
 Because of the acidity and salt, it makes the beer very food-friendly, especially with anything that has a kick of spice.
 4.1% ABV.

-Four Winds Brewing Nectarous Dry-Hopped Sour – Delta, BC
+Sour Beer #3: Four Winds Brewing Nectarous Dry-Hopped Sour – Delta, British Columbia (BC)

 A gold Medal winner at the Canadian Beer Awards’ this is your everyday sour and one of Mike’s favourites.
 It’s a world-class, dry hopped, hazy, kettle sour with more flavour and more sour than the first two beers in our flight.
 A distinctive pink grapefruit aroma and all tropical all day on the palate: mango, guava and papaya.
 Clean finish.
 5.5% ABV.
 When I told my colleague, fellow sour fan, that I was attending this tasting, I don’t think I’ve seen a more jealous look on someone’s face.
 Any other night I would have invited him along, but he had a previous commitment – the ballet.
 I wouldn’t have traded him places for anything.
 Guilt is a great motivator, so I brought back a bottle of the Four Winds Nectarous for him to try.
 Here’s his picture and review: